 - 1 teaspoon dried parsley

-- Serve immediately, with crackers and/or crudités, or refrigerate until ready to serve.
-Remove from fridge 30-60 minutes before serving.
+- Serve immediately or refrigerate until ready to serve.
+Remove them from the fridge 30 minutes before serving.